TIBCOSoftware/snappydata/docs/howto.md

 For more information on this mode, refer to the [deployment](deployment#snappydata-smart-connector-mode) section of documentation

-**Code Example:**
+**Code Example**

 The code example for this mode is in [SplitModeApplicationExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SplitModeApplicationExample.scala)

+**Configure a SnappySession**

-**Configure a SnappySession**: The code below shows how to initialize a SparkSession.
+The code below shows how to initialize a SparkSession.
 Here the property `snappydata.store.locators` instructs the connector to acquire cluster connectivity and catalog meta data, and registers it locally in the Spark cluster.

 ```
     val spark: SparkSession = SparkSession